 The reason being that the area and the trekking experience itself are definitely worth more than the 500 bucks.

-2. Guide and Porter Cost
+2. Guide and Porter Upper Mustang Trekking Cost

 Given that Nepal has some trekking trails which doesn’t require you a guide.
 But the Mustang region is a place where you’ll feel the need to have one with you.

-No matter what other various international travel companies inform you with, or what you may have learnt from several websites, hiring a professional guide is actually not at all expensive for the Mustang region.
+No matter what other various international travel companies inform you with, or what you may have learned from several websites, hiring a professional guide is actually not at all expensive for the Mustang region.

-And what’s surprising is per day cost of this trek is comparatively the same as the other treks.
+And what’s surprising is the per day cost of this trek is comparatively the same as the other treks.